-- Each student will be part of the same SLACK group for the entire semester. - Each group needs to provide at least one new outside resource (twitter thread, film, TV show, news article, etc.) PER MODULE related to the current module to your group and engage in a conversation about that resource (e.g.: ask questions to your group members about the resource; state what is most interesting or relevant; connect it to current course topic; etc) your group decides how to delegate whose turn it is to find a new resource during the first two weeks of class. - You should post at least twice per module (every two weeks).
+- Each student will be part of the same SLACK group for the entire semester. - Each group needs to provide at least one new outside resource (twitter thread, film, TV show, news article, etc.) each week related to the current module to your group and engage in a conversation about that resource (e.g.: ask questions to your group members about the resource; state what is most interesting or relevant; connect it to current course topic; etc) your group decides how to delegate whose turn it is to find a new resource during the first two weeks of class. - You should post at least once per week.
 A "post" is at least 50 words.
-A post should meaningfully move the conversation forward or dive deeper into the material(s).
+A post should meaningfully move the conversation forward or dive deeper into the material(s). - You can also initiate a conversation to check in with your group members (modeling mutual care) by asking how they are doing, what they are planning for the weekend, etc. Share pics of plants, pets, hikes, etc.